raj23manj/springBoot/jokesapp/README.md

          *
          * For example: genetic algorithms, training neural networks
          * using exchanger, one thread is going to add and other thread also should add, this is how exchanger works

+  * Parallel Algorithms - Section 8
+    * Types of Algorithms
+      * Sequential - execute task one after the other
+      * Parallel - execute different tasks with different processors and combine the results

+    * Difference between concurrent and parallel
+      * Parallel(multi core processor) - execute different tasks with different processors and combine the results
+      * Concurrent(single processor) - it makes time sharing between the threads which is slower than simple sequential implementation, one thread at a given time

+    * Disadvantages
+      * inter communication between threads slows down the while merging the results.
+In-case of small data sets this will fails if larger data sets it will be faster.
+Example: merge sort
+      * Load Balance: we have to make sure that we split the work evenly amongst the processors.
+        example: to find prime numbers from 0-1000, if we split for 2 threads a subset of 0 - 500 and 501 - 1000, the thread1 might finish
+        before thread2 and wait, wasting the computation time.

 # Using callable in controllers
   * https://grokonez.com/java-integration/work-spring-callable-controller